Woman stabbed man on CTA platform because his music was giving her a headache: police

 Barbara Johnson, of Blue Island, Ill., was charged with aggravated battery with a deadly weapon, aggravated battery in a public place and criminal damage to property.

-According to police, Johnson stabbed the 26-year-old musician because his music was giving her a headache, the Chicago Tribune reports.
+According to police, Johnson stabbed 26-year-old Mike Malinowski while he was performing on the platform.
+She told authorities his music was giving her a headache, the Chicago Tribune reports.

 She also smashed his guitar and threw his remaining musical equipment upon the track, the Tribune said.